iirevu/moodle-coderunner-docker/README.md

 ## Usage in Moodle

 1. Make sure you have git, docker, and docker-compose.
-2. Run `sh gitclone.sh` to set up the moodle directory.
+2. Run `sh gitclone.sh` to clone the Moodle directory with plugins required for CodeRunner.
 3. Run `docker compose up -d` to start the server.
 4. Connect to http://localhost:8080/
     + You will have to go through the setup procedure.